Skip to content

 “There’s a clear pipeline for taking the information we develop and produce from these models and directly applying it to different problems,” says Andrew Ross, research physical scientist at GFDL who is leading many of GFDL’s contributions to CEFI.
 That information “goes directly from the regional models we’re working on to the decision makers who are taking action on climate change.”

-Two models are at the heart of this work: The Modular Ocean Model (MOM6) and the Carbon Ocean And Lower Trophics (COBALT) model.
+Two models are at the heart of this work: The Modular Ocean Model (MOM6) and the Carbon, Ocean Biogeochemistry and Lower Trophics (COBALT) model.
 MOM6 provides a powerful, numerical framework for simulating the ocean and its movements, while COBALT provides key insight into the ocean ecosystem.
 The first suite of seasonal forecasts produced by these models, which predict conditions over the next month to year, can skillfully predict surface and bottom temperature and salinity for the Northeast U.S. Large Marine Ecosystem region – a location that has historically been difficult for models to forecast.
 Meanwhile, the first suite of decadal forecasts, which predict conditions over the next year to decade, are able to skillfully predict past changes in sea surface temperature in the Northeast U.S.

 Vincent Saba